Meet Our Specialists

 Dr. Genevieve Kinsey joined East Bay Newborn Specialists after completing her Neonatal-Perinatal Medicine fellowship at the University of California, Davis in 2017.
 While she enjoys all aspects of NICU care, she is particularly interested in neurodevelopment and high-risk infant follow-up, and she is actively engaged in resident education.
 Additionally, she enjoys community and international outreach, throughout her training has provided health care and education at local schools, free clinics in underserved communities, and abroad in Kenya.
-In her spare time, she enjoys running, traveling, and spending time with her husband and two daughters.
+In her spare time, she enjoys running, traveling, and spending time with her husband and her children.

 Kimberly Larson, MD